dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 take it.
 The same goes for transportation.
 You can\'t send it securely without extraordinary effort - and no matter your effort, someone could always intercept it.
-Even validation is problematic, as an abundance of
-\"gold\" bars made predominantly of lead or tungsten attest.
+Even validation is problematic, as an abundance of "gold" bars made predominantly of lead or tungsten attest.
 Over time, these insufficiencies of gold inevitably lead to centralization in vaults and banks, which comes with its own set of problems.

-> \"Bit gold achieves all the essential properties of gold, while
+> "Bit gold achieves all the essential properties of gold, while
 > avoiding the insecurity of gold which has plagued civilization for
-> millenia.\"\
+> millenia."\
 > \-- [Nick
 > Szabo](https://web.archive.org/web/20140406003811/http://szabo.best.vwh.net/bitgold.html)